Oxford Scholars Programme

 This is not that.

-The chamber has real furniture, real portraits, a real despatch box that has been used by people whose names are in history books.
+The chamber feels surreal with its portraits, a real despatch box that has been used by people whose names are in history books.
 That setting does something to how you think.
-You stop rambling.
-You start choosing your words.
+It inspires you.
+Gives you the confidence to speak with reassurance and clarity.

 Confidence under pressure